Green Front Rug Guide Addendum: FAQs, Policies + Rug Terminology

 GARAJAH

-(Also spelled Garaja; pronounced Gar-a-jay) A traditional Persian design with a repeating center medallion.
+(Also spelled Garaja; pronounced “Ga-RAH-jay”) Garajah rugs feature traditional Persian rug designs with a repeating center medallion.

 HAND CARVED, HIGH & LOW

-(specialty finish) Once artisans have finished making a rug by hand, they will trim around the silk area — so the silk area pops up and the wool areas are lower.
+(specialty finish) Once artisans have finished making a rug by hand, they will trim around the silk area so that the silk pops up and the wool areas are lower.
 This process adds form and depth.

 HAND-KNOTTED (FIGURE C)